grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image58.png" alt-text="A close up of a device.":::

-4.  **Clean the Thermal paste** – Clean any residue thermal paste underneath the left underneath the left microphone board using a cleaning swab.
+4.  **Clean the Thermal paste** – Clean any residue thermal paste underneath the left microphone board using a cleaning swab.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image59.png" alt-text="A close up of a device.":::